neilshanloedy/Temporal-reconstruction-network/README.md

 These files can be used to generate all frequency-based contacts in each setting.

 #### 2.4 marginal_comix_fatigue.R
-This code is used to generate CSV files of the CoMix data corrected for under-reported using the GAMLSS model using the cleared data.
+This code generates CSV files of the CoMix data corrected for under-reported using the GAMLSS model using the cleared data.

 #### 2.5 social_contact_frequencies.R
-This code is used to generates contact matrices for all settings.
+This code is used to generate contact matrices for all settings.

-Title of the study
-Short summary of the study
-Code version (e.g., Git fingerprint, manual version number) Overview of folders/files and their contents Instructions for users to run the software (e.g. explain the project workflow and any configuration parameters of your software)
-Links to protocols.io or equivalent methods repositories, where applicable Once a paper is accepted, please include author names, contact details, links to preprint and the publication.